mui/material-ui/pages/api/dialog-content-text.md

 # DialogContentText

-<p class="description">The API documentation of the DialogContentText React component.</p>
+<p class="description">The API documentation of the DialogContentText React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import DialogContentText from '@material-ui/core/DialogContentText';